pksrc/cloudtekki/content/posts/euc/uem-organization-groups.md

 - **Assignments**: Use Smart Groups instead as they offer more flexibility

 ### Probably a Good Idea
-- **Device Ownership**: You don't need to create OGs to separate devices by ownership types unless you have some Settings/Configurations (SDK policies for example) that are different for these device types
+- **Device Ownership**: You don't need to create OGs to separate devices by ownership types unless you have some Settings/Configurations (SDK or policies for example) that are different for these device types
 - **Device Type or Model**: You don't need to unless you have teams segregated by device types (iOS team vs Windows team)

 ### You should